Enabling Translations on a New Repo#

 Note

-While deploying or building the micro-frontend, ensure make pull_translations
+While deploying or building the micro-frontend, ensure make pull_translations is ran before npm build in

 order to include updated translations in final micro-frontend build.